 - Food: Our calculator gives the cost of a sample of several food items.
 In addition to this, you might be able to look at restaurant menus for the types of places you normally go and gauge the cost of eating out.

 - Transportation: The calculator gives an average cost of gas and a tire rotation.
 If you’re living near a city, public transport might provide an additional option.

 - Health care: Our calculator gives costs for doctor, dental and optometrist visits as well as the cost of ibuprofen and a sample prescription.
 You can also do research on health insurance offered by potential employers as well as the cost of the hospital and urgent care visits.

 - Utilities: Unless this is included in your rent, you’ll have to budget for this.
-Our calculator includes the cost of phone service, but also think about water, electricity, gas, and cable/internet.
+Our calculator includes the cost of phone service, but it’s a good idea to also consider the cost of water, electricity, gas and cable/internet.

 - Taxes: If you own your home, you’ll pay local real estate taxes.
 These fund city services as well as road repair and area public schools.
 If moving between states, also consider state income and local sales taxes.

 - Education: If you’re sending your children to private school, you’ll need to factor in the cost of tuition, activities and uniforms.
 Even if your children go to public school, there are usually activity fees, field trips and fundraisers to budget for.